 Lexington, “the horse capital of the world,” has many charms.

 Gratz Park Inn

 120 W. 2nd St., Lexington

-Historic boutique hotel with upscale amenities and a relaxed vibe
+Historic building in one of the city’s most beautiful neighborhoods; converted to a luxury hotel in 1988 with upscale amenities and a relaxed vibe